 Poached Jobs is one of the first job posting sites that specializes in restaurant and hospitality jobs.
 It also added job postings in the cannabis industry.
 What makes it unique is that it allows you to post only your available shifts, from a single shift to a series of shifts over time.

-Poached’s reach, however, is limited to the US.
-Despite this, it has a Spanish version of its website allowing employers to get talent from the Spanish-speaking demographic.
+Poached’s reach is strongest within the US, though Poached’s app listing references opportunities across the U.S., Canada, and the Caribbean.
+It also has a Spanish version of its website allowing employers to get talent from the Spanish-speaking demographic.

 Pricing